4+1 Schedule Structure

 Santa Monica Hospitalist

 All second and third year residents rotate on the Hospitalist service at Santa Monica hospital to experience a community hospitalist practice model.
 This innovative rotation incorporates residents into a busy hospitalist practice and allows for growing skills toward independent practice.
-Residents enjoy a collegial style of supervision one on one with a hospitalist attending.
+Residents enjoy a collegial style of supervision, working with a hospitalist attending one on one.
 The rotation provides seniors an opportunity to function nearly independently as community physicians.

 Night Float/Night Admitting Rotation

-All interns spend 2-4 weeks on night rotations as either the night float or night admitting intern for general medicine wards at Ronald Reagan UCLA and the West LA VA.
-Interns will also be paired up with a senior resident and rotate as the night admitting intern on the units (ICU or CCU).
+All interns spend 2-4 weeks on night rotations as night float for general medicine wards at Ronald Reagan UCLA and the West LA VA.
+Interns will also be paired up with a senior resident and rotate as the night admitting intern on unit rotations (ICU or CCU).
 Second and third year residents participate in a 2 week rotation, alternating nights serving as the night admitting resident or night float at each of our clinical sites.

 Santa Monica Geriatrics